 First Looks are trials of new or interesting products from the perspective of our product experts.
 Our lab-based tests offer truly objective product comparisons.

 With so many designs, features and technologies on offer, there’s heaps to consider when choosing an espresso machine.
 We’ve tested 33 models and explain what to look for.

-We trialled several soft brew methods — plunger/French press; pour-over carafe; pour-over cup; and filter machine — assessing how easy the different processes were to use and, just as importantly, clean up afterwards.
+It’s hard to make a good espresso at home, but easy to make a good soft brew.
+We trialled several soft brew methods — plunger/French press; pour-over carafe; pour-over cup; and filter machine — to see how easy they were to use and, importantly, clean up afterwards.